aranvhout/OMSS_generator/omss_documentation.md

 ## Matrix Generation

-In this section, we explain some of the inner workings of the program, specifically how a matrix is generated in greater detail.
+In this section, we explain some of the inner workings of the program, specifically we will adress how a matrix is generated in greater detail.
 The process involves several steps.

 First, a seed is set, either the one provided by the user or, if none is specified, a random seed is selected.
 This seed is then used to generate